our-story-media/ourstory-resources/doc_gen/guide/preparation/README.md

 **Stratified Sampling**

 To limit bias we would recommend that probability sampling methods be used.
-For the Our Story process, stratified sampling has been frequently used, whereby the facilitator has divided the entire community into specific groups and then individuals have self-selected themselves from the group on a voluntary basis.
+For the Indaba process, stratified sampling has been frequently used, whereby the facilitator has divided the entire community into specific groups and then individuals have self-selected themselves from the group on a voluntary basis.

-As it is important for the selected group to be able to work together on 1 Android device (tablet), if the number of self-selected community members is too large, the stratified sampling method can be used with other sampling approaches to reach the objective of the Our Story initiative.
+As it is important for the selected group to be able to work together on 1 Android device (tablet), if the number of self-selected community members is too large, the stratified sampling method can be used with other sampling approaches to reach the objective of the Indaba initiative.

 **Tools to Sample**